ipfs/ipfs-docs/docs/install/command-line.md

 ## Which node should you use with the command line

-The command line can detect and use any node that's running (unless it's configured to use an external binary file).
+The command line can detect and use any node that's running, unless it's configured to use an external binary file.
 Here's which node to use for the local daemon or a remote client:

 ### Local daemon

-The local daemon process is automatically started with the ipfs daemon.
+The local daemon process is automatically started with the `ipfs` daemon.
 It creates an `$IPFS_PATH/api` file with an [RPC API](./reference/http/api/#http-rpc-api-reference) address.

 ### Remote client

-You can install the standalone CLI client independently and use it to talk to an IPFS Desktop node or a Brave node (either Release or Nightly).
-Use the [RPC API](./reference/http/api/#http-rpc-api-reference) to talk to the daemon.
+You can install the standalone CLI client independently and use it to talk to an IPFS Desktop node or a Brave node.
+Use the [RPC API](./reference/http/api/#http-rpc-api-reference) to talk to the `IPFS` daemon.

 When an IPFS command is executed without parameters, the CLI client checks whether the `$IPFS_PATH/api` file exists and connects to the address listed there.

-- If an `$IPFS_PATH` is in the default location (for example, `~/.ipfs` on Linux), then it works automatically and the ipfs CLI client talks to the locally running ipfs daemon without any additional configuration.
+- If an `$IPFS_PATH` is in the default location (for example, `~/.ipfs` on Linux), then it works automatically and the IPFS CLI client talks to the locally running `ipfs` daemon without any additional configuration.

-- If an `$IPFS_PATH` is not in the default location, pass `--api <rpc-api-addr>` or set the environment variable to `IPFS_PATH` to point to a directory with the api file with the existing daemon instance.
+- If an `$IPFS_PATH` is not in the default location, use the `--api <rpc-api-addr>` command-line argument or set the environment variable to `IPFS_PATH` to point to a directory with the api file with the existing daemon instance.

 #### Most common examples

 If you are an IPFS Desktop user, you can install CLI tools and an `.ipfs/api` file is automatically picked up.
 If you're not running IPFS Desktop, specify a custom port via `ipfs --api /ip4/127.0.0.1/tcp/<port> id`.

-For example, Brave RPC API runs on port 45001, so CLI can talk to the Brave daemon via `ipfs --api /ip4/127.0.0.1/tcp/45001 id`.
-But there is a trick to it: Use `mkdir -p ~/.ipfs && echo "/ip4/<ip>/tcp/<rpc-port>" > ~/.ipfs/api` to avoid passing `--api` every time.
+For example, Brave RPC API runs on port 45001, so the CLI can talk to the Brave daemon using `ipfs --api /ip4/127.0.0.1/tcp/45001 id`. you can also use `mkdir -p ~/.ipfs && echo "/ip4/<ip>/tcp/<rpc-port>" > ~/.ipfs/api` to avoid passing `--api` every time.

 ## Next steps